 Newborn babies are often affected by jaundice, which makes their skin and eyes have a yellowish tinge.
-‘Physiological jaundice’ is caused by a build-up of a chemical called bilirubin in the baby’s blood and tissues.
-Bilirubin is normally processed by the liver, but a newborn's liver takes a few days to process it, so about six out of 10 newborns have jaundice to varying degrees.
+Jaundice is caused by a build-up of a chemical called bilirubin in the baby’s blood and tissues.
+Bilirubin is normally processed by the liver, but a newborn's liver takes a few days to process it, so about six out of 10 newborns have some degree of jaundice.
 The condition is more common among premature babies.
+This normal process results in what we call ‘physiological jaundice’.

 Jaundice usually appears on the second or third day.
 If your baby is full-term and healthy, mild jaundice is nothing to worry about and will resolve by itself within a week or so.
 However, a premature or sick baby or a baby with very high levels of bilirubin will need close monitoring and medical treatments.

-Other causes of jaundice in babies include blood group antibodies, haemolytic anaemia, hepatitis and galactosaemia.
+Occasionally, underlying blood and liver conditions can also cause jaundice in babies.
+These conditions include blood group antibodies, haemolytic anaemia, hepatitis and galactosaemia.

 Symptoms of jaundice in babies